emerald-dao/flownaut/src/lib/content/flownaut/1-hello-flownaut/en/readme.md

 ## Get test $FLOW
 To play the game, you will sometimes need test ether.
 The easiest way to get some testnet ether is via the testnet faucet: https://testnet-faucet.onflow.org/fund-account.

-## Starting a challenge
+## Starting a level
-When you start a challenge, a new contract (the one shown at the bottom of each challenge) will be deployed to a random testnet account.
-To do so, click the "Start Challenge" button at the bottom of the page.
+When you start a level, a new contract (the one shown at the bottom of each level) will be deployed to a random testnet account.
+To do so, click the "Start Level" button at the bottom of the page.
 Go do it now and come back!

 You should be prompted by your wallet of choice to authorize the transaction.
 Do so, and you should see some messages in the console.
-Note that this is deploying a new contract in the blockchain and might take a few seconds, so please be patient when starting a new challenge!
+Note that this is deploying a new contract in the blockchain and might take a few seconds, so please be patient when starting a new level!

-## Interact with the contract to complete the challenge
+## Interact with the contract to complete the level
-To complete a challenge, you will have to interact with your contract on testnet.
+To complete a level, you will have to interact with your contract on testnet.
 You can do your own way, or use tools like https://run.ecdao.org.
-When you know you have completed the challenge, click the "Submit" button at the bottom of the page.
+When you know you have completed the level, click the "Submit" button at the bottom of the page.
 This uses a script to determine if you have completed it.

-## Completing this challenge
+## Completing this level
-For this challenge, you will be deploying a very basic contract.
+For this level, you will be deploying a very basic contract.
 All you have to do is change the greeting to `You have been hacked.`.

 ```cadence
 pub contract HelloWorld {